bellabellahuang/CameraProject/README.md

 # CameraProject

-Camera project is a based on camera security system.In this project,we are using IP camera, and RTSP to receive stream and convert it to visual format and going to store into database .
+Camera project is based on camera security system.In this project,we are using IP camera, and RTSP to receive stream and convert it to visual format and going to store into database .
 To convert Stream,Motion is a good option which support multiple cameras at